Fantasy football: Week 5 tight end rankings

-Will Dissly, Jimmy Graham, Austin Hooper, Darren Waller and Greg Olsen round out my top-10 options for Week 5.
+Jimmy Graham, Austin Hooper, Darren Waller, Greg Olsen and Jack Doyle round out my top-10 options for Week 5.

 If you are in a league that requires starting a tight end, other great options are available this week.
 Take a look at my top add/drops for Week 5.
 My top 20 rankings can help you decide between two options to add to your starting lineup.